 by Chip Brogden

 I remember the first time it dawned on me that the entire church “service” was not for the Lord at all; it was primarily, if not wholly, for us.
 The singing was for us, the preaching was for us, the prayers and ministry was for us, everything was “me” and “I” oriented.
 This awareness was shocking to me, and I wasn’t sure how to express it.
 I wrote down what the Lord had shown me and titled it, “The Loneliest Man In Church.”
-The Loneliest Man, of course, was Christ:
+The Loneliest Man, of course, was Christ.

 Christ as All in All.
-This is where we ended up, after exploring and traveling the rabbit trails of ministry, traditional churching, house churching, and the “prophetic”.
-If we clearly have Christ in our field of vision then everything else can be judged by its relationship to Him.
-All things, be they spiritual or natural, inward or external, either bring us deeper into epignosis, or they do not.
+This is where we ended up, after exploring and traveling the rabbit trails of ministry, traditional churching, house churching, and various expressions and flavors of Christian custom and practice.
+We learned that if we clearly have Christ in our field of vision then everything else can be judged by its relationship to Him.
+All things, be they spiritual or natural, inward or external, either bring us deeper into the full-knowledge of Christ, or they do not.
 Whatever we are “into”, whether it is house church or prophetic ministry or pastoring or preaching or teaching, it is either bringing us into a deeper, experiential, personal union with Christ, or it is just another piece of excess baggage we must be rid of:

 “I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ” (Philippians 3:8).

 These days, knowing Him is (to me) more important than explaining Him.